THB-L85/THB-L85/README.md

 ## Hi I´m Luis Duran 👋

+I´m a recent graduate in Computer Systems Engineering from Instituto Tecnologico de Tehuacan.
 <!--
 **THB-L85/THB-L85** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.